Last updated on May 17, 2023

 One of our treatment options includes Growth Factor Injections.

-This is a 100% natural procedure that uses that body’s own growth factors to stimulate follicles and encourage new hair growth.
+This is a 100% natural procedure that uses the body’s own growth factors to stimulate follicles and encourage new hair growth.
 It can be used in conjunction with Hair Transplantation to simulate newly transplanted follicles or can be a stand-alone treatment or complementary treatment with an existing hair loss medication program.
 This harnesses the growth factors carried in the blood supply and then delivers a concentrated dose back to the affected scalp and hair follicles.
 The growth factors stimulate the hair follicles to grow.
 The hair follicles in the resting phase (telogen) may be pushed into growth, and this will appear as new hair growth.

 So whether you are suffering from alopecia areata or any other type of hair loss, why not contact The Crown Clinic today to book a consultation so that we can create a custom treatment plan for you?